premAI-io/state-of-open-source-ai/fine-tuning.md

 ### Fine-tuning

 The key difference here is none (or few) of the pre-trained model's weights are frozen.
 The pre-training process can be considered an intelligent weight initialisation prior to training on a domain-specific dataset.
 Essentially, the pre-training will leave the model weights close to a global (general) optimum, while the domain-specific training will find a local (task-specific) optimum.
+**Why and when to use Transfer learning?**

+Transfer learning is very much useful when we have the following constrains

+1. Limited data: Transfer learning is a useful solution when our dataset size i small.
+There we can leverage the knowledge from pretrained model and use that (extracted feature) to fit on our smaller task specific dataset.
+2. Training efficiency: Transfer learning is very useful when we are constrained with compute resources.
+Retraining the model from scratch can be very resource intensive.
+However the same performance of the model can be achieved through transfer learning without using much compute resource.
+Hence the training time is also very small compared to retraining the model.

+### Fine-Tuning

+From [Wikipedia’s](https://en.wikipedia.org/wiki/Fine-tuning_(deep_learning)) definition, Fine-tuning is an approach to transfer learning in which weights of a pre-trained model is trained on a new data.
+In some case we retrain the whole model on our domain-specific dataset or in other cases, we just fine-tune on only a subset of the layers.
+Through fine-tuning, we are adapting our existing pretrained model on a task-specific dataset.

 ```{figure-md} fine-tuning-architecture
 :class: caption